mlewis7127/spec-generation-step-functions/README.md

 This is a prototype application showing how a fully serverless approach to analyse files of different programming languages, and generate a specification document from it.

 The logic for this is implemented using AWS Step Functions.
 The state machine is triggered from an Amazon EventBridge rule when a new object has been uploaded to an input Amazon S3 bucket.
-The specification itself is generated using a Claude model via Amazon Bedrock.
+The specification itself is generated using an LLM via Amazon Bedrock (supports Claude, Nova, and other models).
 It is then written into a markdown file, and moved to an output Amazon S3 bucket.

 A user is notified via email when a new specification has been generated.
 This email contains a pre-signed URL for the specification, so that they do not need to have access to the AWS console or AWS CLI.